grr0074/Team-Builder-Clash/README.md

 Axios is also used for local testing so run the following command if it is not installed : npm install axios

+More dependency for frontend including
+'''
+npm install react-router-dom bootstrap-icons
+'''

+In Server side, to run the server side, first, move to Server folder by
+'''
+cd server
+'''
+Then, install dependency, including:
+'''
+npm install mysql express body-parser cors jsonwebtoken